UN Photo / Elma Okic

 Places in this internship programme are limited and offered via a competitive selection process carried out by our partner organizations.
 For selected students, internships replace two optional courses and can be validated for 6 ECTS credits.

-For the 2018–2019 academic year, we offered students internships with the following institutions:*
+For the 2020–2021 academic year, we are offering students internships with the following institutions:*

 *This list is subject to change.